 Eating out is part of your total food budget.
 Sure you can put it on a separate line on your budget spreadsheet but the more you eat out the less you need to spend on traditional grocery shopping.

-What governments say you should budget for food
+What governments guidelines say you should budget for food spending

 In the US you have the USDA providing 4 extremely useful food plans that are updated every month and detail the cost of food for each person based on age and gender.
 The 4 plans are: